jumoel/bitbucket-enforcer/README.md

 ## Limitations

 Error messages might be bad.
-They are copied verbatim from bitbucket, and some of them contain HTML, some of them JSON-strings and some might contain something else entirely.
+They are copied verbatim from Bitbucket, and some of them contain HTML, some of them JSON-strings and some might contain something else entirely.